Ulcerative colitis is a long-term condition where the colon and rectum become inflamed.

 - poor growth and development in children and young people

-Also, some of the medications used to treat ulcerative colitis can cause weakening of the bones (osteoporosis) as a side effect.
+Also, the steroid medicines used to treat ulcerative colitis can cause weakening of the bones (osteoporosis) as a side effect.

 Inflammatory bowel disease (IBD) is a term mainly used to describe 2 conditions that cause inflammation of the gut (gastrointestinal tract).

 - ulcerative colitis